lnishan/dbhw4/README.md

 ➔ Reduce the number of memory reallocations
 ➔ Trade memory for speed

-* Use C library
+* Use mostly C library
-➔ Use the more efficient C library.
+➔ C library is oftentimes more efficient.
 ➔ Some C++ STLs are incredibly slow, especially std::string and related I/O functions

 * C++11 features